whithil/EmojiTetriz/README.md

 # EmojiTetriz

-EmojiTetriz is a fun and modern take on the classic Tetris game, built with Next.js and featuring customizable emoji-styled pieces, themes, and AI-powered soundtrack suggestions.
+EmojiTetriz is a fun and modern take on the classic Tetris game, built with Next.js and featuring customizable emoji-styled pieces and themes.

 This project was bootstrapped in Firebase Studio.